NextronSystems/thor-util-manual/usage/upgrade-and-updates.rst

    * - Option
      - Description
    * - upgrade
      - Get new program files and signatures
    * - update
      - Get new signatures
    * - download
-     - Get new program files, signatures and config files
+     - Get new program files, signatures, and configuration files

-If you have a full program package present, you should use the "upgrade" option.
+If a full program package is already present, use the "upgrade" option.

-Every other option has its own help.
-You can see the help of each option with
+Each option has its own help.
+You can view it with:

 .. code:: console